laura-is-here/tiffany-hooton-therapy-hugo/content/couples-therapy-long-beach/_index.md

     _*For ease of reading, the term "couple" will be used to denote "people in an intimate relationship," and is not limited to two people._

     Going to therapy with your partner(s) can be daunting.
 Sometimes, people have the idea that couples therapy is a last resort -- a death knell of a dying relationship or sign of failure.

-    Some might fear that the therapist will inevitably take sides and favor one partner's story over the other.
-Others still dread a judgemental therapist who sticks their nose up at relationships that don't precisely follow the rules of normative romance -- queer, polyamourous, kink, what?

-    I'm here to tell you that, although these scenarios are rare, having anxiety about seeking help in your relationship is normal -- but don't let those fears deter you from finding support when you need it!
 contact: true
 services:
   first: